jmomx/mrjohnmorrow.github.io/_posts/2023-07-02-management.markdown

 —

-There are some specific here I have not totaly edited out.
+There are some specifics here I have not totaly edited out.
 For instance - Your company might not have a bi-annual review cycle or do calibrations like Gauntlet did at the time of writing.
 However as a manager, I've found these concepts to be helpful.
 I hope you do too.

 —